Comparison

 Lipase is a digestive enzyme that hydrolyzes dietary fats (triglycerides) into fatty acids and glycerol.
 Produced by the pancreas and present in saliva, it is essential for fat digestion and absorption of fat-soluble vitamins (A, D, E, K).
 Supplemental lipase supports fat digestion in enzyme insufficiency.

-Common Forms:
+Common forms

-Shared Categories
+Shared categories

 Both Cellulase and Lipase are used for these health goals:

-Products Containing Both Cellulase and Lipase
+Products with both Cellulase and Lipase

 We found 2 products that combine both supplements: